-The tribunal may use information provided in submissions in its determination.
+The Tribunal may use information provided in submissions in its Determination.

-All submissions will be published in full or in summary form as appropriate on this website, unless the person making the submission seeks confidentiality or the submission contains information that is identified as commercially sensitive.
+All submissions will be published in full or in summary form as appropriate on the Tribunal website, unless the person making the submission seeks confidentiality or the submission contains information that is identified as commercially sensitive.
 In this instance, the submission will be published in a form which protects the confidentiality or commercial sensitivity.

-The tribunal may remove identifying information from submissions if published.
+The Tribunal may remove identifying information from submissions if published.

-Submissions that contain offensive or defamatory comments, or which are outside the scope of the determination will not be published.
+Submissions that contain offensive or defamatory comments, or which are outside the scope of the Determination will not be published.

 The Tribunal may receive a request under the .
 Any such requests will be determined in accordance with that Act which contains provisions designed to protect personal information and information given in confidence.
 Further information can be found at the website.